 Call of Duty League 2020 schedule

-The regular season of the inaugural Call of Duty League begins on January 24 with the Launch Weekend in Minnesota.
-There will then be 12 Home Series Event weekends in each of the franchise cities, which are at an interval of every one to three weeks.
-The final Home Series Event will be in Toronto from July 27-28.
+The regular season of the inaugural Call of Duty League began on January 24 with the Launch Weekend in Minnesota.
+There is then 12 Home Series Event weekends in each of the franchise cities, which are at an interval of every one to three weeks.
+The final Home Series Event will be played from July 24-26.

 There will then follow the Call of Duty League Championship Weekend, but the date hasn’t yet been revealed by Activision Blizzard.

 The full lineup of events for the 2020 CDL can be found below, along with the winners of the events that have already taken place in brackets.
 Note that from the Dallas Empire Home Series onwards, all games are played online due to the coronavirus pandemic.
 The individual match schedules for these events can be found on the Call of Duty League website.